portrait machupicchu

-It is estimated that around half a million people visit Machu Picchu each year.
-Inca’s ruins are on the bucket list of most world travelers and should be on yours.
-So, how high is Machu Picchu?
-You may be thinking.
-And the ruins are located in the Andes Mountains in Peru, and as you can imagine, the site is high up.
-Not many travelers usually take the altitude of Machu Picchu seriously, but it is something you have to take very seriously.
-You are most likely coming from a lower altitude place, so you are not sure how it will affect you.
-Therefore, together with Machu Travel Peru, we have prepared a small article where we dwell on the question of how high is Machu Picchu.
+Machu Picchu is in the Andes Mountains in Peru; as you can imagine, the site is high.
+Not many travelers usually take Machu Picchu’s altitude seriously, but you have to.
+You are most likely coming from a lower altitude, so you are unsure how it will affect you.
+Therefore, with Machu Travel Peru, we have prepared a small article discussing how high Machu Picchu is.

 All you need to know about how high is Machu Picchu